-Lead researcher Dr. Kira Birditt and her team surveyed and analyzed 4864 married participants and 2767 couples between 2006 and 2016.
-Each couple filled out questionnaires about their drinking habits and the quality of their marriage, and finished with a face-to-face interview with the researchers.
+Lead researcher Kira Birditt and her team surveyed and analyzed 4864 married participants and 2767 couples between 2006 and 2016.
+Each couple filled out a questionnaire about their drinking habits and the quality of their marriage, finishing with a face-to-face interview with the researchers.
 In the end, the amount that people drank was less important than whether or not the couples had the same drinking habits.

-"We’re not sure why this is happening, but it could be that couples that do more leisure time activities together have better marital quality," said Birditt in an interview with Reuters. "[But] we're not suggesting that people should drink more or change the way they drink."
+"We're not sure why this is happening, but it could be that couples that do more leisure time activities together have better marital quality," said Birditt in an interview with Reuters.
+But, she said, "we're not suggesting that people should drink more or change the way they drink."

 What are your thoughts on their findings?
-Shop our bar-cart essentials here, and share your opinion below.
+Shop our bar-cart essentials and share your opinion below.